 Nice to meet you.
 My name’s Nick.
-I’m an award-winning freelance WordPress developer and Creative Technologist based in Bristol in the UK.
+I’m a Sustainable Web Developer and Creative Technologist based in Bristol in the UK, working at Leap.
 I love to spend my time building reliable, modern, and sustainable websites.

 I’m passionate about the little things in life.
 I love to listen to people’s stories, sip delicious coffee, and eat pastries.

-When I’m not at the computer I can be found hiking; testing gear for my side project Mountain and Co, playing basketball with friends, or relaxing; enjoying an Old Fashioned whisky cocktail.
+When I’m not at the computer I can be found enjoying the outdoors, playing basketball with friends, or relaxing; enjoying an old fashioned Whisky cocktail.

 My journey so far